Monte Vettore: Geology

-Monte Vettore is a calcareous mountain, which rocks belong to the umbro-marchigiana succession and that formed mostly during the Jurassic period, with a fossil record comprising mostly of ammonites and gastropods.
+Monte Vettore is a calcareous mountain, which rocks belong to the umbro-marchigiana succession and that formed mostly during the Jurassic period, with a fossil record consisting mostly of ammonites and gastropods.
 Structurally, Vettore represents the highest portion of the Sibillini mountains overthrust, which was active during the Miocene.
 During the Quaternary period, after the uplift of the Apennine Mountains, ice age glaciers eroded the northern slopes of the mountain, while on the western side normal faults created intermontane plateaus, like the Piani di Castelluccio.
 Extensional tectonic activity is showed by structures like the Cordone del Vettore, a fault scarp that reactivated after the 2016–17 Central Italy earthquakes.

 Geography

 The southwestern side of Sibillini massif, including the Vettore peak, is in Sibillini Mountains National Park.
 Below the summit of Vettore lies a small glacial lake in a small enclosed valley between Redeemer Peak.